lavrahq/identity/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 name: "\U0001F4A1 Feature Request"
 about: The hub for genius ideas and enginuity.
+Help us improve the Identity platform!
 title: ''
 labels: ''
 assignees: kendaljharrison